dodevops/terraform-azure-certmanager/README.md

 ### set-list

-Description: A list of settings to apply to on the helm chart using its parameter 'set { }'.
+Description: A list of additional settings to apply to the helm chart using the terraform `set{}` parameter.
 Example:
 ```
   set-list = [
     {